 Mylar blankets – also called space blankets – are incredibly cool.
-They weigh just a few ounces, fold down to fit in your pocket, and can be used dozens of ways in an emergency situation.
-Mylar is so awesome that it has pretty much become synonymous with the term “survival blanket.”
+They weigh just a few ounces, fold down to fit in your pocket, and can be used dozens of ways in an emergency.
+Mylar is so awesome that it has become synonymous with the term “survival blanket.”

 But can a thin layer of aluminized plastic sheeting really keep you alive?

-A lot of the manufacturer claims about Mylar are complete hype.
-However, if you know how to use a Mylar blanket, they actually can help you survive.
+A lot of the manufacturer’s claims about Mylar are complete hype.
+However, if you know how to use a Mylar blanket, it can help you survive.

 What Is Mylar?

 Mylar is the trade name for biaxially-oriented polyethylene terephthalate (BoPET).
-It’s basically a thin sheet of plastic which has a film of aluminum or another metal on it.
+It’s a thin sheet of plastic with a film of aluminum or another metal.
 The metal film is what makes Mylar so shiny.

 Mylar’s Reflective Properties